 With this as my mantra of I invested time towards understanding and identifying the unique attributes of the Israeli innovative eco-system, to explore how this systemic approach could be replicated and incorporated into a corporate learning environment.
 I also researched and codified the range of cultural drivers that drive it, to see if these could be inculcated into organizations as the basis for developing innovative cultures – as the development of an innovative culture is the basis for being a consistent innovator.

-Ultimately, I researched, codified and replicated the intrinsic motivators, mindsets and behaviors into the Innovate like an Israeli Model and Learning System (ILI).
+Ultimately, I researched, codified and replicated the intrinsic motivators, mindsets and behaviors into the Innovation Learning System.
 I integrated these concepts, principles and techniques with other cutting edge approaches to innovation management and emergence processes, including Otto Sharmer’s “Theory U” as a way of leading from the future as it emerges.

 Innovation is a leadership responsibility!

-Discarding most of what I already knew I also researched and explored a wide range of options, including enterprise gamification, to create a visceral, provocative and memorable learning experience, which ultimately became “The Start-Up Game™” a business simulation to teach innovative and entrepreneurial leadership in the global corporate arena.
+Discarding most of what I already knew I also researched and explored a wide range of options, including enterprise gamification, to create a visceral, provocative and memorable learning experience, which ultimately became “The Start-Up Game™” a business simulation where people and teams acted as start-up entrepreneurs.
+To teach innovative and entrepreneurial leadership, through a two day business simulation, in the global corporate arena.

 Adopting a generative, gamified and experiential approach